Written by Emily Irby

 This 1969 Airstream trailer brings American charm to the road—learn how to add some Airstream charm to your home too.

-If you enjoy the Southwestern flair of this Airstream, then read on about A Desert Farmhouse Oasis.
+If you enjoy the southwestern flair of this Airstream, then check out this Desert Farmhouse Oasis.
 And don’t forget to follow us on Instagram, Facebook and Pinterest for your daily dose of farmhouse inspiration!

-Emily Irby is writer, design enthusiast, and vintage treasure hunter.
-She has contributed to American Farmhouse Style, Victorian Homes, Cottages & Bungalows, Flea Market Décor, and French Style magazine.
+Emily Irby is a writer, design enthusiast, and vintage treasure hunter.